DarkStarSword/3d-fixes/Miasmata/README.md

-This game has been fixed for 3D before - 3d4dd did an excellent job in making it playable in 3D, and it was in fact [his fix][2] that prompted my second playthrough of the game, which later lead to me getting involved with modding the game before I took up 3D fixing.
+This game has been fixed for 3D before - 3d4dd did an excellent job in making it playable in 3D, and it was in fact [his fix][2] that prompted my second playthrough of the game, which later led to me getting involved with modding the game before I took up 3D fixing.
 I released an [unofficial community patch][3] to fix some of the bugs in the game, an [achievement tracker][4] to help out completionists with some of the harder or broken achievements, a